-Mr. Foster, age 72, has been a director of the Company since 1990 and Chairman since 1998.
-He was the Chief Executive Officer of the Company from May 1990 until he resigned from such office in January 2002 and remained a Company employee until May 2008.
-Since 1999, Mr. Foster has been a director of Wabtec Corporation, which manufactures components for locomotives, freight cars, and passenger transit vehicles and provides aftermarket services.
+Mr. Foster, age 73, has been a director of the Company since 1990 and Chairman since 1998.
+He was the Chief Executive Officer of the Company from 1990 until he resigned from such office in 2002 and remained a Company employee until 2008.
+Since 1999, Mr. Foster has been a director of Wabtec Corporation, which manufactures components for locomotives, freight cars, and passenger transit vehicles and provides aftermarket services, and he serves on the compensation and audit committees of that company.